FinalSquall/FamilyWorldCupShuffle/README.md

 Shuffles teams for each user and;

-Outputs each users team in a text file with the directory C://Users/UserName/WorldCupTeams/INPUTNAME.txt
+Outputs each users team as a text file at directory C://Users/UserName/WorldCupTeams/INPUTNAME.txt